Watering succulent plants is one of the trickiest parts of growing them.

 Even if you water your succulents carefully, you may still end up with plants that look less than healthy.

 As I said above, this is usually because you’re over or under watering them, and haven’t picked up on the symptoms.
-Be sure you grab your free cheat sheet, Signs Your Succulents Need Water, if you haven’t already.
+Be sure you grab your free cheat sheet, Signs Your Succulents Need Water by clicking here, if you haven’t already.

 This cheat sheet will show you exactly what to look for to make sure your succulents are getting the right amount of water.